 Introduction to Payroll in Excel

 - Having already said it is a time, cost and manpower consuming task, it provides you total control over your employee’s payroll as well as of each penny you are spending on them at the same time.
 In order to do payroll manually, you need something (definitely a tool) that is powerful, versatile and easy to handle at the same time.
 With all these requirements, you can easily guess the tool.
 Yes, you might have guessed it right!
 Microsoft Excel.
-With the range of simple formulae and it’s simple layout makes excel standout for those who are doing payroll manually for their employee.
+The range of simple formulae and its simple layout makes excel stand out for those who are doing payroll manually for their employee.
 In this article, we are going to see how we can create a payroll manually from scratch.

 Example of Creating a Payroll in Excel